marimyllyla/titanic/README.md

 # titanic dataset

-Modified titanic dataset can be used for example to educational purposes.
+Modified titanic dataset (titanic_dataset.csv) can be used for example to educational purposes.